matthewrdev/UnityUaal.Maui/README.md

 While Unity is an incredible platform to create 3D experiences, it is not a good choice for a modern, native apps.
 Unity to simplifies building augmented or virtual reality experiences, and gives us a full engine for rendering 3D environments however it's UI frameworks are limited as are its access to 3rd party vendors.

 On the other side, MAUI can create fully native iOS and Android apps.
 We gain access to the full .NET ecosystem, utilising the latest language features and a large libary of NuGet packages.
-However creating a 3d experience in MAUI requires writing a 3d rendering pipeline from near scratch... and this is not an easy task!
+However creating a 3d experience in MAUI requires writing a rendering pipeline from near scratch... and this is not an easy task!

-Therefore, by combining these two technologies, we can get the best of both worlds:
+By combining these two technologies, we can get the best of both worlds:

  * Use an industry leader in games/3D technologies.
  * Fully x-plat code base in a native app.
 A fully native UI with no restrictions!